 When is the Best Time to Visit the Banff Hot Springs?

-I personally love visiting the hot springs in the winter, when the snow is falling ever so nicely all around.
+I personally love visiting the Banff Hot Springs in the winter, when the snow is falling ever so nicely all around.
 It’s a feeling of peace one doesn’t get often.
 I would also suggest visiting the Banff Hot Springs in either the early morning or the evening.

 What Facilities are at the Banff Hot Springs?

 The Banff Hot Springs has a cafe on the upper level and is where you grab a meal or coffee.
-There are also changing facilities with washrooms, showers, and one time use lockers.
+There are also changing facilities with washrooms, showers, and one-time use lockers.

 Everyone must shower with soap before entering the pool.
 You can rent swimsuits and towels as well.
-There is also a gift shop at thee hot springs as well.
+There is also a gift shop at the hot springs as well.

 What are the Minerals Found in the Banff Hot Springs?

-Sulphate, Calcium, Bicarbonate, Magnesium, Sodium
+Sulphate, Calcium, Bicarbonate, Magnesium, Sodium.

 How Much are the Banff Hot Springs?

-- Adult – $8.48
+- Adult – $16.50

-- Youth – $7.46
+- Youth – $14.25

 - Child (Under 3) – Free